-1912- Jacksonville Meeting- C. C. Bass, M.D., New Orleans, La., "for his epoch-making achievement in the study of malaria, namely: the cultivation of the malaria

-1916 Atlanta Meeting J. Shelton Horsley, M.D., Richmond, Va., "in recognition of his original contributions and studies in the domain of vascular surgery."

-1921- Hot Springs Meeting- Kenneth M. Lynch M.D., Dallas, Tex., "for his original and meritorious investigations in the parasitology of tropical diseases."

-1932-Birmingham Meeting- Evarts

-A. Graham M.D., St. Louis,

-Mo., "for his outstanding

-research work, especially on

-the diagnosis and pathology of

-inflammatory diseases of the

-gallbladder and liver."

-1933-Richmond Meeting- William de B. MacNider M.D., Chapel Hill, N.C., "for original and meritorious research, especially in the field of experimental nephritis."

-1937-New Orleans Meeting-Ernest W Goodpasture, M.D.
-Nashville, Tenn., "for his outstanding achievements through his research on the cultivation and the nature of viruses."
-1940-Louisville Meeting- Alfred

-Blalock, M.D.
-Nashville, Tenn., "in recognition of his distinguished contributions to knowledge of the circulation, especially in relation to shock."

-1942-Richmond Meeting- Perrin H. Long, M.D., Baltimore, Md., "in recognition of his outstanding contributions to the knowledge of bacteriology and chemotherapy."

-1943- Cincinnati Meeting- Tom Douglas Spies, M.D., Birmingham, Ala., "in re-cognition of his outstanding contributions to our know-ledge of the science of human nutrition, especially in his elucidation of the earlier and better methods of diagnosis and treatment of disease."

-1945-Cincinnati Meeting-Tinsley R. Harrison, M.D.
-Dallas, Tex., "In recognition of his outstanding contributions toward the of elucidation structural and functional aspects of cardiovascular disease particularly of practical problems arising from failure of the circulation."

-1946-Miami Meeting- William H. Sebrell, Jr., M.D.
-Bethesda, Md., "in recognition of his important contributions to the understanding of nutrition and its relation to public health."

-1947-Baltimore Meeting- George E. Burch, M.D.
-New Orleans, La., "in recognition of his important investigations in the clinical physiology of the circulation and of his valuable contributions of the understanding of cardiovascular disorders."

-1949-Cincinnati Meeting- Seale Harris, M.D., Birmingham, Ala., "in recognition for his original and pioneer description of hyperinsulinism, for continued and meritorious achievements in the fields of nutrition and metabolism and especially his investigations of diabetes mellitus and his contributions to its treatment."

-1950-St. Louis Meeting- Guy L. Hunner, M.D., Baltimore, Md., "for clarifying the relationship of focal infections as disease producers in the genitourinary tract, and especially for his constructive work on the diagnosis and treatment of the medical and surgical diseases of the urinary tract."

-1954-St. Louis Meeting- Robert E. Stone, M.D., Birmingham, Ala., "in appreciation of his outstanding professional attainments and original research of benefit to mankind in the recognition and treatment of nutritional disorders and diseases of metabolism."

-1957-Miami Beach Meeting- Joseph H. Hill, M.D., Dallas, Tex., "in recognition of his many contributions in the field of hematology, particularly in his original mass production method of desiccating human plasma and application in the therapy of shock, in his additions to the knowledge concerning the Rh factor, and in his current studies on leukemia."

-1960-St. Louis Meeting- Leslie V. Rush, M.D., Meridian, Miss., "for research resulting in the development of the Rush pin, an intramedullary steel pin for internal fixation of fractures."

-1961-Dallas Meeting- May Owen, M.D., Fort Worth, Tex., "for research in determining that glove powder was the cause of foreign-body granuloma on the serosal surface of the intestines in abdominal surgery."
+- 1912 Jacksonville Meeting C. C. Bass, M.D., New Orleans, La., "for his epoch-making achievement in the study of malaria, namely: the cultivation of the malaria parasites in artificial media." - 1916 Atlanta Meeting J. Shelton Horsley, M.D., Richmond, Va., "in recognition of his original contributions and studies in the domain of vascular surgery." - 1921 Hot Springs Meeting Kenneth M. Lynch M.D., Dallas, Tex., "for his original and meritorious investigations in the parasitology of tropical diseases." - 1932 Birmingham Meeting Evarts A. Graham M.D., St. Louis, Mo., "for his outstanding research work, especially on the diagnosis and pathology of inflammatory diseases of the gallbladder and liver." - 1933 Richmond Meeting William de B. MacNider M.D., Chapel Hill, N.C., "for original and meritorious research, especially in the field of experimental nephritis." - 1937 New Orleans Meeting Ernest W. Goodpasture, M.D., Nashville, Tenn., "for his outstanding achievements through his research on the cultivation and the nature of viruses." - 1940 Louisville Meeting Alfred Blalock, M.D., Nashville, Tenn., "in recognition of his distinguished contributions to knowledge of the circulation, especially in relation to shock." - 1942 Richmond Meeting Perrin H. Long, M.D., Baltimore, Md., "in recognition of his outstanding contributions to the knowledge of bacteriology and chemotherapy." - 1943 Cincinnati Meeting Tom Douglas Spies, M.D., Birmingham, Ala., "in re-cognition of his outstanding contributions to our

+- knowledge of the science of human nutrition, especially in his elucidation of the earlier and better methods of diagnosis and treatment of disease." - 1945 Cincinnati Meeting Tinsley R. Harrison, M.D.
+Dallas, Tex., "In recognition of his outstanding contributions toward the elucidation of structural and functional aspects of cardiovascular disease and particularly of practical problems arising from failure of the circulation." - 1946 Miami Meeting William H. Sebrell, Jr., M.D.
+Bethesda, Md., "in recognition of his important contributions to the understanding of nutrition and its relation to public health." - 1947 Baltimore Meeting George E. Burch, M.D.
+New Orleans, La., "in recognition of his important investigations in the clinical physiology of the circulation and of his valuable contributions of the understanding of cardiovascular disorders." - 1949 Cincinnati Meeting Seale Harris, M.D., Birmingham, Ala., "in recognition for his original and pioneer description of hyperinsulinism for continued and meritorious achievements in the fields of nutrition and metabolism and especially his investigations of diabetes mellitus and his contributions to its treatment." - 1950 St. Louis Meeting Guy L. Hunner, M.D., Baltimore, Md., "for clarifying the relationship of focal infections as disease producers in the genitourinary tract, and especially for his constructive work on the diagnosis and treatment of the medical and surgical diseases of the urinary tract." - 1954 St. Louis Meeting Robert E. Stone, M.D., Birmingham, Ala., "in appreciation of his outstanding professional attainments and original research of benefit to mankind in the recognition and treatment of nutritional disorders and diseases of metabolism." - 1957 Miami Beach Meeting Joseph H. Hill, M.D., Dallas, Tex., "in recognition of his many contributions in the field of hematology, particularly in his original mass production method of desiccating human plasma and application in the therapy of shock, in his additions to the knowledge concerning the Rh factor, and in his current studies on leukemia." - 1960 St. Louis Meeting Leslie V. Rush, M.D., Meridian, Miss., "for research resulting in the development of the Rush pin, an intramedullary steel pin for internal fixation of fractures." - 1961 Dallas Meeting May Owen, M.D., Fort Worth, Tex., "for research in determining that glove powder was the cause of foreign-body granuloma on the serosal surface of the intestines in abdominal surgery."